Installation And Repair

 Periodically, take a lemon or orange and toss it into the disposal.
 The oils and juice from the fruits and peels naturally clean the walls inside and create a fresh, long-lasting scent.

 Freeze vinegar in ice cube trays and run those down the disposal.
 This will keep your blades sharp while safely killing odor-causing bacteria.

 For stubborn odors pour baking soda into the drain and let it set for several hours before running the water and garbage disposal.

 For really stubborn odors, use a safe cleaning product like Borax.
 Just pour 3-4 tablespoons of Borax down the drain and let it sit for an hour.
 Then turn on the hot water and flush the borax away.

-- Do keep your garbage disposal clean.
+- Do keep garbage disposals clean.
 Pour a little dish soap inside and let the garbage disposal run for a minute or so with some cold water after washing dishes.

-- Do run your garbage disposal regularly.
+- Do run garbage disposals regularly.
 Frequent use prevents rust and corrosion, assures that all parts stay moving and prevents obstructions from accumulating.

 - Do grind food waste w/ a strong flow of cold water.
 Why cold water?
 It will cause any grease or oils that may get into the unit to solidify, so that they can be chopped up before reaching the trap.

 - Do cut large items into smaller pieces.
-Put them into the garbage disposal one at a time instead of trying to shove a large amount in at once.
+Put them into garbage disposals one at a time instead of trying to shove a large amount in at once.

 The most important rule of thumb: Don’t Put Anything In The Garbage Disposal That Is Not Biodegradable Food.
 A garbage disposal is not a trash can; it’s for food scraps only.
 Non food items can damage both blades and the motor.
 When in doubt, throw it out!